Sunday, March 25, 2012

 I'm A Pepper

 The world seems to divide in two along certain lines.
-One such division is between those who like chile peppers and those who don't.
+One such division is between those who like chili peppers and those who don't.
 Not talking mild green, red, or orange bell peppers.
 Talking, the speecy/spicy kind.

 If you are on the right side of the issue (that would obviously be if you like hot peppers) then there is no need to be convincing you that we eat these delicacies not so much for the heat, but for the ineffable and exquisite flavor(s) to which the heat is a open sesame or pass not barrier.
-But, even among chile lovers, there are the macho "bring the heat" types, and those like me who do not see eating spicy foods is an opportunity to prove something.
+But, even among chili lovers, there are the macho "bring the heat" types, and those like me who do not see eating spicy foods is an opportunity to prove something.

 Back in college days I was visiting at a friend's and his Romanian grand dad taught me how to eat fresh hot long green garden peppers.
 It was my first introduction to the fact that the heat was carried in the seeds and in the internal veins of the fruit.
 He would split open a pepper lengthwise, deseed then carve out the line with the vein.
 Absolutely mild little munchy.
 Otherwise, blisteringly hot.